 - Carbon Monoxide Safety

 City Building Codes & Zoning - Community Planning & Development

 Pro Bono Support for Creatives - Colorado Attorneys for the Arts

 Event Liquor Licenses - Department of Excise & Licenses

 Film and Event Permits - Office of Special Events

 Art & Cultural Districts:

-Please feel free to leave any questions/comments below or you can contact Lisa Gedgaudas directly at 720-865-5560 or [email protected]envergov.org.
+Please feel free to contact Lisa Gedgaudas directly at 720-865-5560 or [email protected] with any questions.